 Economic Evaluation and Investment Decision Methods

-a course in discounted cash flow analysis techniques
+A course in discounted cash flow analysis techniques.

 Economic Evaluation and Investment Decision Methods is relevant to persons with widely varying backgrounds and interests, including those without any previous evaluation experience and those who have done considerable evaluation work.
-Recent offerings of this course have had broad attendance from government and industry personnel working with mineral, oil and gas, chemical, electronic, and general non-mineral organizations.
+Recent offerings of this course have had broad attendance from government and industry personnel working with mineral, oil and gas, chemical, power, and general non-mineral organizations.

 Past Attendants